fjkz/tt-runner/README.md

 ok 9 teardown/run.sh # 0.0 sec
 ```

 Each node in the tree is symmetric.
-Therefore, we can gather some test suite under the same directory and can run them at once.
+We can gather some test suite under the same directory and can run them at once.

 ```
 $ ./bin/tt-runner.py sample 2>/dev/null